zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 ## Proposal

-The `llm-d` project will start with the [Kubernetes Inference Gateway project](github.com/kubernetes-sigs/gateway-api-inference-extension) and the [vLLM model server](github.com/vllm-project/vllm) ecosystem to enable the four primary high-scale techniques:
+The `llm-d` project will start with the [Kubernetes Inference Gateway project (IGW)](github.com/kubernetes-sigs/gateway-api-inference-extension) and the [vLLM model server](github.com/vllm-project/vllm) ecosystem to enable the four primary high-scale techniques:

 * Tiered prefix cache hierarchy to improve request latency and throughput
 * Disaggregated serving to reduce time-to-first-token latency